DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Related Work

 \subsection{Leveraging RAG to Enhance LLMs for Accurate Knowledge Retrieval}

 LLMs are widely used for information extraction and summarization due to their vast knowledge and reasoning capabilities.
 However, directly prompting LLMs can lead to plausible-sounding but inaccurate answers, known as hallucinations, and a lack of domain-specific knowledge.
 To address these issues, RAG enhances LLMs by integrating a retrievable memory that incorporates knowledge from external sources \cite{llmhallucination,ragsurvey}.
-For example, Fok et al. \cite{Qlarify} use RAG to expand abstracts with additional information from full papers, while Zulfkar et al. \cite{Memoro} develop Memoro to infer the user's memory needs in conversation and presenting suggestions queried from memories using a RAG module.
+For example, Fok et al. \cite{Qlarify} use RAG to expand abstracts with additional information from full papers, while Zulfkar et al. \cite{Memoro} develop Memoro to infer the user's memory needs in conversation and present suggestions queried from memories using a RAG module.
 The Arizona Water Chatbot \cite{Arizona_Water_Chatbot} employs RAG to retrieve water-related information from reputable sources, improving decision-making.
 Ren et al. \cite{Memolet} explore memory retrieval and generation refinement using RAG for enhanced conversational AI, and Yang et al. \cite{yang2024aqua} develop AQuA that combines software UI elements associated with questions as the query and generates answers using RAG-powered GPT-4 from official documentation and tutorial resources.
-While RAG has proven effective in handling large knowledge repositories, its application in integrating dietary data has not yet been comprehensively explored.
+Recent work has specifically explored RAG in specialized health domains to address the accuracy limitations of baseline LLMs.
+For instance, in \cite{bingol2025accuracy}, RAG was used to improve the accuracy of dietary principle determination in patients with Chronic Kidney Disease (CKD), showing that RAG generated more accurate and stable results compared to LLMs alone.
+Similarly, Bano et al. \cite{bano2024utilizing} found that the augmented model generated more concise and easily comprehensible responses, which was critical for improving patient health literacy.
+This recent work has shown the promise of RAG in specialized, offline nutritional applications.
+In this work, we integrate the RAG module within an end-to-end system that automatically detects and analyzes meals in completely free-living conditions, and investigate the performance with and without RAG.